Mu-selim/Frontend-Roadmap/README.md

 <h3 id="HTML5"><b>HTML5</b></h3>

-HTML5 is the latest version of the HTML standard, which is the markup language used to create web pages.
-It is a markup language that defines the structure of a web page.
-HTML5 is the latest version of the HTML standard, which is the markup language used to create web pages.
-It is a markup language that defines the structure of a web page.

 | Resource                                                       | Effort    | Done |
 | -------------------------------------------------------------- | --------- | ---- |
 | [Elzero Web School - Learn HTML](https://youtu.be/qfPUMV9J5yw) | 4.5 hours |      |